SUPPORT YOUR CURRENT WORKFORCE

 - Increased job opportunities

 - Skilled workforce

 IWT provides flexibility regarding the types of training and the training provider based upon the business’ overall workforce development needs.

-SCWDC accepts IWT applications from organizations conducting business in Kittitas, Klickitat, Skamania and/or Yakima counties.
+SCW accepts IWT applications from organizations conducting business in Kittitas, Klickitat, Skamania and/or Yakima counties.
 We allocate training funds every July 1 through June 30.
 Training applications are open and remain competitive until June 30, or until all funding is exhausted.

-Training dollars flow from the U.S. Department of Labor, consequently, we require considerable documentation, some of which includes the release of personal identifying information (social security number and date of birth).
+Training dollars flow from the U.S. Department of Labor.
+Consequently, we require considerable documentation, some of which includes the release of personal identifying information (social security number and date of birth).
 All personal identifying information is kept secure.
 Failure to provide such information will result in withholding of training funds.